doctea/Microlidian/README.md

   - options to enable/disable all this
 - MIDI output (~~via TRS/DIN, for sending clock, triggers, notes~~ and envelopes)
   - ~~basic hacky approach is working~~
+  - standard gm drum machine option with assignable drum numbers
+  - midimuso cv trigger+cv modes
-  - nicer mechanisms for assigning outputs - including named outputs ("kick", "snare", etc, "bassline")
+  - nicer mechanisms for assigning outputs
   - options that would allow for modulation
   - options to enable/disable all this
 - Integrate CV inputs